Opera Van Java

 Opera Van Java (abbreviated as OVJ) is an improvisation comedy show broadcast on the Indonesian TV station Trans7.
 The show's concept is of wayang orang performances in a modern setting.
 As such, all positions are referred as wayang.

 The sketches are varied.
 They may be adapted from Indonesian folklore, biographies of famous persons, fiction, mystery stories, foreign stories, or popular culture.

 The name Opera Van Java likely comes as a parody of nickname of several places in Java by the Dutch during Indonesia's colonial times (i.e. Parijs van Java (Paris of Java) for Bandung), hence the name means Opera of Java.

 On 15 August 2016, Opera Van Java was revived with the new stars.

 Special shows

 Sahurnya OVJ

 Sahurnya OVJ was a special Ramadan edition of Opera Van Java which began airing in 2009.
-It was broadcast at dawn, coinciding with suhoor.
+It was broadcast at dawn, coinciding with suhur.

 Panas Dingin Awards

 Starting in 2011, OVJ appeared in different designs, namely Panas DIngin Awards.
 It is served as the parody of Panasonic Gobel Awards.
 The reason of this parody is the Trans Corp (the sole owner of Trans7) have felt cheated by MNC (owner of RCTI, the official broadcaster of the real awards for many consecutive years) because it was considered not fair in determining the winners.